Italy women's national artistic gymnastics team

 The Italy women's national artistic gymnastics team represents Italy in FIG international competitions.

 History

-Italy has participated in the Olympic Games women's team competition 13 times.
-It has won one medal, a silver in 1928.
+Italy has participated in the Olympic Games women's team competition 14 times.
+It has won two medals, both silver in 1928 and 2024.
 The team has also won two medals at the World Artistic Gymnastics Championships, a bronze in both 1950 and 2019.
-They won the team gold at the 2006 European Women's Artistic Gymnastics Championships.
+They won the team gold at the 2006, 2022, 2024, and 2025 European Championships.

+At the 2024 Olympic Games in Paris, Alice D'Amato became the first Italian female artistic gymnast to win an Olympic gold medal after winning one on the balance beam.